1 day in Seattle if you’re staying downtown in the city

 The Seattle Monorail to Seattle Center

 From downtown Seattle you also have the option of taking the Seattle Monorail to Seattle Center.
-This is one of the shortest train rides you’ll probably ever take but it gives great views of the city and it’s entertainment just as much as it is transportation.
+This is one of the shortest train rides you’ll probably ever take but it gives great views of the city and its entertainment just as much as it is transportation.
 If kids (or grown up kids) are lucky they can try to get the seat next to the driver.
 Once you reach Seattle Center, you have access to the Space Needle, Chihuly Garden and Glass, the Seattle Children’s Museum, the Pacific Science Center and one of the greatest playgrounds in our city.
-(Also if you love coffee you can find Monorail Coffee downtown near Westlake Center where you catch your train-it’s in a little window and they are a local favorite as well.)
+(Also if you love coffee you can find Monorail Coffee downtown near Westlake Center where you catch your train-it’s in a little window and they are a local favorite as well.
+The new Museum of Illusions just opened up downtown Seattle a little near Westlake Center too.)

 Have you ever spent just 1 day in Seattle?
 Is there anything you would add to this itinerary?